Deep Optimal Transport for Domain Adaptation on SPD Manifolds: EXPERIMENTS

 \subsection{Experimental Settings}

-The experimental settings for domain adaptation on the three evaluated datasets are described as follows and illustrated in Figure~\ref{fig:exp_settings}: 1).
-Semi-supervised Domain Adaptation: For the KU dataset, Session 1 was used for training, and the first half of Session 2 was used for validation, while the second half was reserved for testing.
+For domain adaptation, experiments followed two protocols, illustrated in Fig.~\ref{fig:exp_settings}: 1).
+Semi-supervised Domain Adaptation: For the KU dataset, S1 was used for training, and the first half of S2 was used for validation, while the second half was reserved for testing.
 Early stopping was adopted during the validation phase.
 2).
-Unsupervised Domain Adaptation: For the BNCI2014001 and BNCI2015001 dataset, Session 1 was used for training, and Session 2 was used for testing.
-No validation set was used, and a maximum epoch value (e.g., 500) was set for stopping in practice.
+Unsupervised Domain Adaptation: For the BNCI2014001 and BNCI2015001 datasets, S1 was used for training, and S2 was used for testing.
+No validation set was used, and a maximum epoch value was set for stopping in practice.

-We specified that knowledge transfer must always occur from Session 1 (source domain) to Session 2 (target domain), i.e., $S1 \longrightarrow S2$ for each dataset.
-This is because there is no neurophysiological meaning if negative transfer is used in the learning process.
-Typically, the former and latter sessions correspond to the calibration and feedback phases.
+We specified that the transfer is strictly unidirectional, i.e., from the source domain to the target domain $S1 \rightarrow S2$, reflecting real-world calibration-to-feedback workflows and avoiding counterproductive negative transfer.